Harshit-garg2611/Dev-learning/MERN Backend/Node/README.md

 ### **Global :**

-- `module` is an object referring to the functionality that will be exported from a file.
-In Node, each file is treated as a module.
+- `module`  A module is a reusable piece of code that encapsulates related functionality.
+Modules allow you to organize your code into separate files, making it easier to manage and maintain large JavaScript applications.
+They help in keeping code clean, avoiding naming collisions, and promoting reusability.In Node, each file is treated as a module.
 - `require()` is a function used to import modules from other files or Node packages.
 - `process` is an object referencing the actual computer [process](https://en.wikipedia.org/wiki/Process_(computing)) running a Node program and allows for access to command-line arguments and much more.